ethaniel/rtsp-fps/README.md

 # Calculate FPS rate of an RTSP stream

-This simply python script calculates the framerate of a RTSP stream based on the PTS field of it's frames.
+This simple python script calculates the framerate of a RTSP stream based on the PTS field of it's frames.

 Some camera manufacturers (Hikvision for example) state that their cameras produce output at 30fps.
 In reality, the FPS of a RTSP stream can be slightly different (30.039 or 29.97 fps for example).